Continuing Education Activity

 Warfarin has two different pregnancy categories depending on the presence of a mechanical heart valve.
 Warfarin was listed as a Category D drug for pregnant women with a mechanical heart valve and Category X for all other indications in pregnant women.
 Warfarin crosses the placental barrier, causing fetal plasma levels similar to maternal values.
 Warfarin can cause bleeding in the fetus, and use during pregnancy is commonly associated with spontaneous abortion, stillbirth, preterm birth, and neonatal death.
 In pregnant women with a high risk for thromboembolism from mechanical heart valves, the benefits and risks of warfarin therapy should undergo careful evaluation.
 Some experts recommend avoiding warfarin use during the first trimester and close to delivery.

 Warfarin is not excreted in breast milk.
 Therefore, breastfeeding women may receive treatment with warfarin.
-However, the drug manufacturer recommends close monitoring of breastfeeding infants for bruising or bleeding.
+However, the drug manufacturer recommends closely monitoring breastfeeding infants for bruising or bleeding.

 A reduced renal function can cause warfarin to accumulate in the body, thereby increasing bleeding risk.
 However, dosing adjustments are not necessary for renal impairment.
 Close monitoring of the patient's INR is the recommended procedure.
 It is also important to note that warfarin is not dialyzable through hemodialysis.

-According to the manufacturer’s drug labeling, there are no dosage adjustments necessary for hepatic impairment.
+According to the manufacturer's drug labeling, no dosage adjustments are necessary for hepatic impairment.
 However, the response to oral anticoagulants may become enhanced in patients with obstructive jaundice, hepatitis, and cirrhosis.
 The INR requires close monitoring in these patients.

 Patients receiving treatment with warfarin should have close monitoring to ensure the safety and efficacy of the medication.
 Periodic blood testing is recommended to assess the patient's prothrombin time (PT) and the international normalized ratio (INR).